FAQs

 Is Twinings certified Kosher?

-All tea bag and loose tea products sold in the US & Canada are certified Kosher by the London Beth Din.
-All K-Cup® tea products sold in the US & Canada are certified Kosher by Orthodox Union.
-Cold Infuse Blueberry, Apple and Blackcurrant, and the Cold Infuse Lemon, Orange and Ginger are not currently Kosher certified.
+All enveloped teabag and loose tea products bearing the Kosher logo or statement in the US and Canada are certified Kosher (pareve, non-Passover) by the London Beth Din.
+Similarly all K-Cup® tea products that have the Kosher logo or statement in the US and Canada are certified Kosher (pareve, non-Passover) by the Orthodox Union.

 Does Twinings use sustainable packaging?